-Weld County may enter exhibitors in classes based on State 4-H guidelines.
-Eligible exhibitors will be notified following tabulation of the results of both the Dog Trials and the Record book and interview judging on July 26th.
+Weld County may enter exhibitors in classes based on State 4-H auidelines.
+Eliaible exhibitors will be notified following tabulation of the results of both the Dog Trials and the Record book and interview judging on July 25th.
+Eligible exhibitors must confirm their state fair entry with the dog superintendent at this time.

-Additional information can be found at
+Additional information can be found at http://co4h.colostate.edu/statefair/StateFairContestRequirem ents.pdf

-https://co4h.colostate.edu/statefair/StateFairContestReg-Cat-Dog.pdf